Immigration & Family Law FAQs

 - Green Card Through Special Categories of Jobs

-What are the requirements to qualify for a visa?
+What are the requirements for a Visa?

-- The purpose of the foreign visitors stay in the U.S. is for business, pleasure or medical treatment;
+- The purpose of the foreign visitor's stay in the U.S. is for business, pleasure, or medical treatment;

 - The visitor has evidence of sufficient funds to cover the expense of his or her stay in the U.S.;